A founding member of Newfoundland and Labrador’s most beloved folk-rock group who later had a fruitful career as a writer and actor has died.

 “He was very well liked and had a broad circle of friends and colleagues in St. John’s,” said Jones.

-Jones said there is talk of holding an event at the LSPU Hall in the near future to honour Dinn's life.
+Jones said there are talks of holding an event at the LSPU in the near future to honour Dinn's life.